Warsaw has plenty of work-friendly cafes, and I enjoyed trying a different place every day when I was living in Warsaw.

-It's my subjective listing of the places in Warsaw where I enjoy working from (the experience collected during last 2,5 years).
-Travelers, digital nomads in Warsaw and new friends often ask me to advise some nice cafes to work from in Warsaw.
-So, I’ve decided to write down my favorite cafes and to share it on the blog.
+Travelers, digital nomads, and new friends often ask me to advise some nice cafes to work from in Warsaw.
+So, I’ve decided to make a list of my favorite cafes and to share them on the blog.

 To work at the Google Campus office area, you have to become a Campus resident.
 But you are free to show up and work from their café.